 The company has established a trust to administer its obligation for payment of gratuity to employees.
 The trust in turn contributes to a scheme administered by the Life Insurance Corporation of India (Insurer).
 Every year, the insurer carries out a funding valuation based on the latest employee data provided by the company.
 Any deficit in the assets arising as a result of such valuation is funded by the company.
-Any deficit in the assets arising as a result of such valuation is funded by the company.
-The trust has not changed the process used to manage the risks from previous years.
+Any deficit in the assets arising as a result of such valuation is funded by the process used to manage the risks from previous years.